-Since 2005 the Greater Essex County District School Board has completed nine new school construction projects at a cost of approximately $150 million.
+Since 2005 the Greater Essex County District School Board has completed ten new school construction projects valued at approximately $185 million.

-At the turn of the century, the GECDSB owned the second oldest inventory of school buildings in Ontario.
+At the turn of the 21st century, the GECDSB owned the second oldest inventory of school buildings in Ontario, some approaching 100 years of age.

-We have, in the past decade, aggressively pursued a campaign of renewal to improve that standing by designing and building reasonable, sustainable and safe learning and working environments for our students, staff and our community partners.
+The Board has, in the past 15 years, aggressively pursued a campaign of renewal by designing and building reasonable, sustainable and safe learning and working environments for our students, staff and our community partners.

 The initial project undertaken was the replacement of F.W.
 Begley Public School, a 93 year old building that was deemed "prohibitive to repair" in 2003.
 The impressive new school, on the same Assumption Street site, has played a vital role in the rejuvenation of its downtown neighbourhood.
 It opened in March of 2005.